Trying to propagate a ZZ plant reveals an incredibly surprising plant. Indeed, multiplying it seems to call upon all possible means of reproduction!

 Note: some may be protected by plant patents, making it illegal to propagate.
 You can replace a dying plant, but can’t sell any.

 Dividing a Zamioculcas plant into several bunches

-These plants grow tuber-like extensions where water and nutrients are stored along the underground rhizome.
-After a few years of growing, several tubers will have developed.
-This is called crown division or dividing the root clump for the Zamioculcas.
+These plants grow tuber-like roots where water and nutrients are stored in an underground rhizome.
+After a few years of growing, several tubers develop that you can split.
+This is called crown division, or dividing the root clump for the Zamioculcas.